 Stimulus Check Information

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act provides a one-time rebate to taxpayers, a modification of the tax treatment of certain retirement fund withdrawals and charitable contributions; a delay of employer payroll taxes and taxes paid by certain corporations; and other changes to the tax treatment of business income and net operating losses.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act provided a one-time rebate to taxpayers, a modification of the tax treatment of certain retirement fund withdrawals and charitable contributions; a delay of employer payroll taxes and taxes paid by certain corporations; and other changes to the tax treatment of business income and net operating losses.
 Newly enacted COVID relief legislation issued a second round of Economic Impact Payments to taxpayers.

 Summary: Economic Impact Payments

-- You can check on the status of your payment here.
+- You can learn more here or check on the status of your payment here.

 Frequently Asked Questions:

 How will the IRS know where to send my payment?

 - The IRS will calculate and automatically send the economic impact payment to those eligible.
 Payments will be directly deposited into your bank account using information from your 2019 tax returns.